Backergunge District: Geography

 The Arial Khan, a branch of the Ganges, entered the district from the north, flowing generally in a south-easterly direction until it entered the estuary of the Meghna.
 The main channel of the Arial Khan was about 1,500 m in width in the dry season, and from 2000 to 3000 m in the rains.
 It received a number of tributaries, sending off several offshoots, and used navigable throughout the year by local cargo boats that were often of considerable size.

 The Haringhata, Baleswar, Madhumati and Garai are different local names for the same river along various parts of its course and it represent another great offshoot of the Ganges.
 It entered Backergunge near the north-west corner of the district, forming its western boundary, and running south with great windings in its upper reaches, until it crossed the Sundarbans, finally flowing into the Bay of Bengal forming a large and deep estuary, capable of harbouring ships of considerable size.

 In the whole of its course through the district, the river used to be navigable by local boats of large tonnage, and by large seagoing ships as high up as Morrellganj, in the neighbouring district of Jessore.
 Among its many tributaries in Backergunge, the most important is the Kacha, navigable all the year round and flowing in a southerly direction for 30 km until it joined the Baleswar.
 Other rivers of minor importance were the Barisal, Bishkhali, Nihalganj, Khairabad, Ghagar, Kumar, etc.

 All the rivers in the district were subject to tidal action from the Meghna on the north, and from the Bay of Bengal on the south, and nearly all of them are navigable at high tide by country boats of all sizes.
 The rise of the tide was very considerable in the estuary of the Meghna, and many of the creeks and water-courses in the island of Dakshin Shahbazpur, which are almost dry at ebb tide, contain 5.5 to 6 m of water at the flood.
 A very strong tidal bore or wave ran up the estuary of the Meghna at spring tides, and a singular sound like thunder, known as the Barisal guns, was often heard far out at sea, about the time the tidal wave was coming in.

 Population

 In 1901, the population was 2,291,752, showing an increase of 6% over the decade.
-About a 68% of the inhabitants in the region were Muslim, of which a number adhered to the Faraizis or Puritan sect.
+About a 68% of the inhabitants in the region were Muslim.
 The Hindu population numbered 713,800, of which the most numerous community were the Namasudras.
-The Buddhist population consisted of about 7,220 Maghs who originated in Arakan and first settled in Backergunge around the year 1800.
+The Buddhist population consisted of about 7,220 Maghs who first settled in Backergunge before 1800.

 A number of small trading villages existed throughout the district, and each locality has its periodical trading fairs.
 Local people were mostly small land-holders and cultivated sufficient rice and other products for the support of their families.